helloworldawaits.com

 Wine Shops in Kakheti where you can sample rare vintage wines first before buying.

-In cities, it is common.
-When visiting villages or local markets, it’s best to carry some cash in Georgian Lari.
+In major cities, card payments are normal.
+However, in villages, rural areas, or traditional markets, it’s best to carry cash in Georgian Lari (GEL).

 The Dry Bridge Market in Tbilisi started during the post-Soviet economic turmoil, and now serves as a treasure trove of Georgian narratives in tangible form.